-So, while helpful content engages prospects looking for answers, inbound methodology provides a framework for everything in your marketing mix — from strategy to content production, distribution to promotion, SEO to lead nurturing and marketing and sales alignment.
+So, while helpful content engages prospects looking for answers, inbound methodology provides a framework for everything in your marketing mix — from strategy to content production, distribution to promotion, SEO to lead nurturing, and marketing and sales alignment.

-The right software not only provides every metric imaginable on how your potential customers are engaging with your business, it takes the guessing game out of creating customer touchpoints by allowing you to create workflows to seamlessly deliver personalized, relevant content to your leads and customers based on their needs.
+The right software not only provides every metric imaginable on how your potential customers are engaging with your business, it also takes the guessing game out of creating customer touchpoints by allowing you to create workflows to seamlessly deliver personalized, relevant content to your leads and customers based on their needs.

-Content is critical, but it’s only part of the story.
+Content is critical, but it’s only part of the story

 Posted by Kelly Wilhelme